DevExpress/devextreme-documentation/concepts/05 UI Components/SelectBox/How to Choose a Drop-Down Editor.md

     </tr>
 </table>

-Among other drop-down editor, the Drop-Down Box UI component has the most flexible API.
+Among other drop-down editors, the DropDownBox UI component has the most flexible API.
 This API requires that you implement features manually (see [dropDownOptions](/Documentation/ApiReference/UI_Components/dxDropDownBox/Configuration/#dropDownOptions).
-The list of the features that are unique to Drop-Down Box includes the following:
+The list of the features that are unique to DropDownBox includes the following:

 - Custom drop-down
 - Multiple columns in the drop-down field
 - Group paging

-Refer to the [guides](/Documentation/Guide/UI_Components/DropDownBox/Overview/) section for the drop-down box to see more available customizations.
+Refer to the [guides](/Documentation/Guide/UI_Components/DropDownBox/Overview/) section for the DropDownBox to see more available customizations.

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DropDownBox/SingleSelection/",